Alamance County, North Carolina: Government and politics

 Lying between overwhelmingly liberal and Democratic Orange County and Durham County to the east, equally Democratic Guilford County to the west, and heavily conservative and Republican Randolph County to the southwest, Alamance leans Republican, though not as overwhelmingly as many other suburban counties in the Piedmont Triad.
 The last Democratic nominee for president to carry Alamance County was Jimmy Carter in 1976.

+Despite this, Democrat Josh Stein won the county in the 2024 North Carolina gubernatorial election.
+Democratic presidential nominee Kamala Harris also won 45.2% of the vote in the county, the highest percentage since 1976.

-Alamance County is a member of the regional Piedmont Triad Council of GovernmentsThe county is led by the Alamance County Board of Commissioners and the County Manager, who is appointed by the Board of Commissioners.
+Alamance County is a member of the regional Piedmont Triad Council of Governments.
+The county is led by the Alamance County Board of Commissioners and the County Manager, who is appointed by the Board of Commissioners.
 County residents also elect two other county government offices: the Sheriff and Register of Deeds.

-Alamance County has provided North Carolina with three of its governors and two U. S. senators: Governor Thomas Holt, Governor and U. S. Senator Kerr Scott, Governor Robert W. (Bob) Scott (Kerr Scott's son), and U. S. Senator B. Everett Jordan.
+Alamance County has provided North Carolina with three governors and two U.S. senators: Governor Thomas Holt, Governor and Senator Kerr Scott, Governor Robert W. (Bob) Scott (Kerr Scott's son), and Senator B. Everett Jordan.